discretion of the authorities

 1. What is discretion?

 The exercise of discretion by immigration authorities is a central element of German residence law.
 Administrative discretion plays a crucial role, particularly in the context of visa issuance .
 The authority has discretion both regarding the actual decision and how it conducts the procedure (so-called procedural discretion ).
-This article examines the legal requirements governing the exercise of discretion, how authorities must document this, and the potential consequences of erroneous discretionary decisions.
+This article examines the legal requirements governing the exercise of discretion, how authorities must document this discretion, and the potential consequences of erroneous discretionary decisions.

 Whenever the law grants authorities discretion, there is no rigid legal consequence .
 Rather, the competent authority is obliged to carry out an independent assessment based on all facts relevant to the decision.
 This so-called dutiful exercise of discretion ( Section 40 of the Administrative Procedure Act ) means that the decision must not be made arbitrarily, but in a comprehensible and documented manner .
-If the authority is authorized to act at its discretion, it must exercise its discretion in accordance with the purpose of the authorization and adhere to the statutory limits of discretion .
-This is also not a mere formality, since the law requires that the reasons for discretionary decisions must also reveal the actual aspects on which the authority based its discretion ( Section 39 (1) sentence 3 of the Administrative Procedure Act ).
+If the authority is authorized to act at its discretion, it must exercise its discretion in accordance with the purpose of the authorization and observe the statutory limits of discretion .
+This is also not a mere formality, since the law requires that the reasons for discretionary decisions must also reveal the factual aspects on which the authority based its discretion ( Section 39 (1) sentence 3 of the Administrative Procedure Act ).
 If this does not happen, the authority's decision may be unlawful.

 2. For which residence permits is discretion exercised?